 The Survival Medicine Handbook: A Guide for When Help is Not on the Way: By Joe and Amy Alton, this book will teach you how to deal with all the likely medical issues you will face in a disaster situation, and including strategies to keep your family healthy even in the worse scenarios.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.

 Essential Oils: The two essential oils I recommend for pandemic preparedness are Shield Protective blend and Oregano.
 You can read about oregano essential oil in the article 25 Ways to Use Oregano Essential Oil for Health and Wellness.
 Note that you will receive an additional 10% off all items from Spark Naturals when using code BACKDOORSURVIVAL at checkout.
-Shipping is a flat $5 or free on orders over $55.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!